ReichtumQian/Notes-Math/Control/linear-system.md

 - **Energy**: $\displaystyle \|u\|^2 = \int_0^{\infty} |u(t)|^2 \mathrm{d} t$.
 - If the input $u$ has finite energy, $G$ is stable, then $y$ has finite energy.

+---

+# Bode Plot and Nyquist Plot

+---